bsilver47/ecen192/_labs/Breadboard.md

     <img alt = "Animated circuit gif of traffic light in different states" src="{% link images/circuit3on.jpg %}" width="200">
 </picture>

-Don't forget to take a picture of your functioning circuits!
 Lastly, make a new circuit according to your own design!
 This could involve different color LEDs, new layouts, and a different number of LEDs, as well as buttons, switches, or even a buzzer; so long as it is according to your own design!

 ## Optional Out-of-Class Activities
 Recall how the square LED was much easier to see, and much nicer to look at than the other LEDs.
-This is because of the way it diffuses the the light.
+This is because of the way it diffuses light.
 For the post-lab, find an object at home that will work well as a light diffuser to put over one of your other LEDs.
 (Hint: Try to find something translucent.
 If it is too solid, the light won't be able to get through, but if it is too clear, the light won't disperse as desired).

 ## Rubric/Submission